 Preferred Alternative 2.
-Require that federally permitted charter vessels, while operating as a charter vessel, submit fishing records to the SRD weekly or at intervals shorter than a week if notified by the SRD via electronic reporting (via NMFS approved hardware/software).
+Require that federally permitted charter vessels, while operating as a charter vessel, submit fishing records to the SRD weekly, or at intervals shorter than a week if notified by the SRD, via electronic reporting (via NMFS approved hardware/software).
 Weekly = Tuesday following each fishing week.
 Snapper Grouper Advisory Panel preferred.

 Preferred Sub-alternative 2a.
-Report all fish harvested/discarded on all trips regardless of where harvested. (current headboat requirement)
+Report all fish harvested 4and discarded on all trips regardless of where harvested the fish were caught. (current headboat requirement)

 Sub-alternative 2b.
-Report only South Atlantic federally-managed fish harvested/discarded on all trips regardless of where harvested. (snapper grouper, dolphin/wahoo, and CMP species)
+Report only South Atlantic federally-managed fish harvested and discarded on all trips regardless of where harvested the fish were caught. (snapper grouper, dolphin/wahoo, and CMP species)

 Sub-Alternative 2c.
-Report all federally-managed fish harvested/discarded on all trips regardless of where harvested.
+Report all federally-managed fish harvested 4 and discarded on all trips regardless of where harvested the fish were caught.

 Alternative 3.
-Require that federally permitted charter vessels, while operating as a charter vessel, submit fishing records to the SRD daily via electronic reporting via electronic reporting (via NMFS approved hardware/software).
+Require that federally permitted charter vessels, while operating as a charter vessel, submit fishing records to the SRD daily via electronic reporting via electronic reporting (via NMFS approved hardware/andsoftware).
 Daily = by noon of the following day.

 Sub-alternative 3a.
-Report all fish harvested/discarded on all trips regardless of where harvested. (current headboat requirement)
+Report all fish harvested /and discarded on all trips regardless of where harvested the fish were caught. (current headboat requirement)

 Sub-alternative 3b.
-Report only South Atlantic federally-managed fish harvested/discarded on all trips regardless of where harvested. (snapper grouper, dolphin/wahoo, & CMP species)
+Report only South Atlantic federally-managed fish harvested/and discarded on all trips regardless of where harvested the fish were caught. (snapper grouper, dolphin/wahoo, & CMP species)

 Sub-Alternative 3c.
-Report all federally-managed fish harvested/discarded on all trips regardless of where harvested.
+Report all federally-managed fish harvested 4 and discarded on all trips regardless of where harvested the fish were caught.